Kenn3o3/VLN-Go2-Matterport/README.md

 ## Overview

 This dataset is designed for **training and evaluating models on Vision Language Navigation task**.
-It is collected using unitree go2 navigating through indoor environments from the **Matterport dataset** (provided by VLN-CE-Isaac benchmark), rendered with **Isaac Lab**.
-Each episode in the dataset represents a navigation task where the robot follows an **expert path** using a **Proportional-Derivative (PD) controller**, capturing **visual observations** (RGB images and depth maps) and **discrete actions** at regular intervals (40 simulation steps).
+It is collected using unitree go2 navigating through indoor environments from the **Matterport .usd dataset** (provided by VLN-CE-Isaac benchmark), rendered with **Isaac Lab**.
+Each episode in the dataset represents a navigation task where the robot follows an **expert path** using a **Proportional-Derivative (PD) controller**, capturing **visual observations** (RGB images and depth maps) and **discrete actions** at regular intervals (20 simulation steps).
 The dataset is intended to support research in areas such as imitation learning, reinforcement learning, and vision-language navigation.

 ---